NUBIC/buildr-gemjar/README.md

 were named `sinatra.jar`, it would not be possible to `require "sinatra"` from it.
 (This is a general JRuby requirement, not something that's specific to this tool.)

+Embedded JARs will not have any of their metadata (manifests, META-INF service registrations, etc.) preserved if they are unpacked.

 Compatibility
 -------------